kloverde/SelectAllCheckbox/README.md

 * Supports any number of checkbox groups
 * Configuration accepts a callback which executes when one or more checkboxes changes state
 * The callback receives the changed checkbox(es) as an array of jQuery objects, plus the status of the checkbox group (all/some/none checked)
-* [NEW!]
-Select-all checkboxes do not modify the state of disabled checkboxes
+* Select-all checkboxes do not modify the state of disabled checkboxes

 ## Using